 Troubleshoot Orphaned Users (SQL Server)

-To log into an instance of SQL Server using a security principal (database user identity) based on a login, the principal must have a valid SQL Server login.
+To connect to a database on an instance of SQL Server using a security principal (database user identity) based on a login, the principal must have a valid login in the master database.
 This login is used in the authentication process that verifies the principals identity and determines if the principal is allowed to connect to the instance of SQL Server.
-The SQL Server logins on a server instance are visible in the sys.server_principals catalog view and the sys.syslogins compatibility view.
+The SQL Server logins on a server instance are visible in the sys.server_principals catalog view and the sys.sql_logins compatibility view.

-SQL Server logins access individual databases using a database user that is mapped to the SQL Server login.
-There are two exceptions to this rule:
+SQL Server logins access individual databases as "database user" that is mapped to the SQL Server login.
+There are three exceptions to this rule:

 The guest account.

-This is an account that, when enabled in the database, enables SQL Server logins that are not mapped to a database user to enter the database as the guest user.
+When enabled in the database, this account permits SQL Server logins that are not mapped to a database user to enter the database as the guest user.
 The guest account is disabled by default.

 Microsoft Windows group memberships.